 Assist With Instrumental Activities of Daily Living

 Instrumental activities of daily living (IADLs) are defined as “activities that allow an individual to live independently in a community.”
-IADLs include activities like cooking, cleaning, transportation, laundry, medication management, shopping and managing finances.
-While the ability to perform IADLs is not necessarily required for functional living, these tasks do have an impact on a senior’s ability to live independently and quality of life.
+IADLs include tasks like cooking, cleaning, transportation, laundry, medication management, shopping and managing finances.
+While the ability to perform IADLs is not necessarily required for functional living, these tasks do have an impact on a senior’s self-reliance and quality of life.

 Assist With Activities of Daily Living